Robert Toombs: Final years

-Death and legacy
+Death

 1883 was a year marked by losses for Toombs.
-After that, he sank into depression, alcoholism, and ultimately became blind.
 As March began, his son-in-law Dudley M. Dubose had a stroke and died.
 His long-time political ally, former Confederate Vice-president and Georgia Governor, Alexander H. Stephens, also died.
 By September, his beloved wife Julia died.
+After that, he sank into depression, alcoholism, and ultimately became blind.

-Toombs died December 15, 1885.
+Toombs died on December 15, 1885.
 He was buried at Resthaven Cemetery in Wilkes County, Georgia with his wife, his daughter, and son-in-law.
-Toombs was survived by four grandchildren: Rev. Robert Toombs DeBose, Judge Dudley M. DuBose, Camilia DuBose, and Sally Lousia Toombs DuBose.
+Toombs was survived by four grandchildren.

+Legacy

 The Georgia Department of Natural Resources owns the house and land, Wilkes County, Georgia operates the Robert Toombs House in Washington.
 Georgia also erected a historical marker in Clarkesville, Habersham County, Georgia concerning the Toombs-Bleckly House, which Toombs acquired as a summer residence in 1879 and sold to Georgia Supreme Court justice Logan E. Bleckley five years later, although it burned down in 1897.

 These locations were named for Robert Toombs: